NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 This could be for the following reasons:

-* patient has already had a vaccination
+* patient has been vaccinated
 * patient has made a personal choice
 * vaccine contains porcine